Overweight container guide

-Shipping lines can impose fines to the shippers for overweight or mis-declared weights that arrive at marine terminals.
-If shipping lines decide to fine shippers for overweight or mis-declared containers, a clause in the service contract would be required.
+Shipping lines can impose fines to the shippers for overweight containers that arrive at marine terminals.
+If shipping lines decide to fine shippers for overweight or containers, a clause in the service contract would be required.
 These fines act as a deterrent to force shippers to load legal weights and send a message to the shippers that the shipping lines will no longer tolerate such overloading of cargo by shippers.

 Equipment tare weight summary

 Below are approximate weights of equipment before considering cargo weight (reefer items in magenta).

 20' reefer w/clip-on genset and full fuel tank = 9,600 lbs.
 (4,355kg)

 40' reefer w/clip-on genset and full fuel tank: